 Alaskan Way Viaduct, Former elevated highway in downtown Seattle, United States

-Demolition teams recycled 240 million pounds of concrete and 15 million pounds of steel rebar from the structure during its removal in 2019.
+Demolition crews recycled 240 million pounds (109 million kg) of concrete and 15 million pounds (6.8 million kg) of steel rebar during removal.
+Most materials were reused in other regional construction projects rather than sent to landfills.

 Location: Seattle